 Rule Change: Open

-The NER, the NGR and the NERR require many matters to be specified in guidelines, procedures, methodologies and reports.
+The NER, the NGR and the NERR require many matters to be specified in guidelines, procedures, methodologies and reports (called ‘subordinate instruments’).
 The Australian Energy Regulator (AER), AEMO, the Reliability Panel and the Information Exchange Committee, amongst others, are responsible for developing and amending these documents.

-- extending the scope of the rule change to the consultation processes used by the Reliability Panel.
+- Extending the scope of the rule change to the consultation processes used by the Reliability Panel.